-Electric Palace Cinema
+Harwich Electric Palace Cinema

 This cinema, built in 1911, is one of the oldest unaltered purpose-built cinemas in Britain.
-It is currently undergoing a major refurbishment project, to restore it to its former glory and provide a flexible space for the community.
+It is currently undergoing a major refurbishment project funded by Historic England and the National Lottery Heritage Fund, to restore it to its former glory and provide a flexible space for the community.